LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. method:: decimal(n::null)
 .. method:: decimal(n::void)

-   The creator methods for the decimal type converts :type:`integer`, :type:`string`, :type:`bytes`, :type:`null`, and :type:`void` objects to a :type:`decimal` object.
+   The creator methods for the :type:`decimal` type converts :type:`integer`, :type:`string`, :type:`bytes`, :type:`null`, and :type:`void` objects to a
+   decimal value.

    The precision of a decimal value when converted to a string is always displayed as six decimal places even though the actual precision of the